 - The TOGGLE VISIBILITY command in the TOOLS ribbon hides all currently selected items.
 This also applies if some of the selected items are already invisible.
 However, if all selected items are hidden already, the command makes them visible again.
-Note that after hiding the selected items they are automatically deselected. - The 👁 button in the Properties window can also be used to hide and unhide an item.
+Note that after hiding the selected items they are automatically deselected. - The 💿 button in the Properties window can also be used to hide and unhide an item.
 It affects only the currently selected item and does not deselect the item after setting it invisible.
-For more details, see chapter 5 also. - The TOGGLE VISIBILITY command from the context menu works in the same way as the ribbon command described above.
+For more details, see chapter 5 also. - The TOGGLE VISIBILITY command from the context menu works in the same way as the ribbon command described above. - The SHOW ALL command from the TOOLS ribbon makes all invisible items visible again.
+This function considers all items of the room independent from the current selection.